VrublevskiyVolodymyr/crm_programming_school_react_ts/README.md

 - User-friendly interface for managing student applications and inquiries
 - Real-time data communication with the backend API
-- Built with React and TypeScript for maintainability and scalability- Search for movies and TV shows
+- Built with React and TypeScript for maintainability and scalability
-- View details of a specific movie or TV show
-- Responsive design for mobile and desktop

 ## Technologies Used